 Revel – by Winnebago

 Let’s start with the big guns of the RV world; the Revel by Winnebago.
-I’ve seen lots of other bloggers write about how much they love this little number.
-Here’s some blog posts that give you a look at how this camper van works for RVers in real life.
+I’ve seen lots of other bloggers talk about how much they love this little number.
+Here’s a walkthrough of the Revel by Kara and Nate, as they compared it to their self-converted Sprinter van.

 I love the layout of the Winnebago Revel, and it’s obviously positioned as an adventure vehicle for those that like to get out and enjoy outdoor activities.